Ozone Generator for Hunting – A Two-Year Field Test

 Do you really want to know how an ozone generator for hunting creates and emits ozone?
 I personally could care less.
-What I am interested in is how does an ozone generator work to eliminate, mask, or otherwise prevent my quarry from smelling me.
+What I am interested in is how does an ozone generator work to eliminate, mask, or otherwise prevent the game I’m hunting from smelling me.

 Nick Andrews of Scent Lok offers up an interesting analogy that is enough explanation for me.
 “Think of scent like a train, where each different scent is a different configuration of box cars.
 A human may be an engine with 4 box cars whereas an apple may be an engine with 6 box cars and a caboose.
 Animals are capable of storing thousands of unique “trains” of scent in their brain,” Andrews said.